jiaweim/machine-learning-n/PyTorch/torch/Tensor.md

 Tensor.log_normal_

-Fills self tensor with numbers samples from the log-normal distribution parameterized by the given mean \muμ and standard deviation \sigmaσ.
+Fills self tensor with numbers samples from the log-normal distribution parameterized by the given mean � μ and standard deviation
+�
+σ.

 Tensor.logaddexp